rafiulshikder/our-kuzin/README.md

-# Curio Market - E-commerce Application
+# Our Kuzin - Food Delivery Application

-A complete e-commerce application built with HTML, CSS, JavaScript, and Firebase Realtime Database.
+A complete food delivery application built with HTML, CSS, JavaScript, and Firebase Realtime Database.
 Features both user-facing and admin panels with full CRUD operations.

 ## Features